 Air Separation – A plant/process that separates atmospheric air into its primary components, typically nitrogen and oxygen, and sometimes other rare or inert gases;

+Brownfield activities – under this methodology, activities are considered “brownfield” where in a conventional ammonia production facility, the step of producing hydrogen is changed to electrolysis of water using renewable energy.
+This may happen in the entire ammonia production facility or only for a production line as long as the quantification of baseline, activity and leakage emissions can be clearly distinguished and attributed to the activity producing renewables-based ammonia (e.g. by using separate meters);

 Conventional ammonia production – Ammonia production that uses fossil fuels as feedstock to produce hydrogen typically via a steam reforming process or other thermal or chemical process resulting in significant CO2 emissions;

+Greenfield activities – under this methodology, activities are considered “greenfield” where no conventional ammonia production facility exists at the project location or a full ammonia production line is added to an existing ammonia production facility where the quantification of baseline, activity and leakage emissions can be clearly distinguished and attributed to the activity producing renewables-based ammonia (e.g. by using separate meters);

 Haber-Bosch-Process – the well-established industrial process where H₂ and N₂ react at high temperatures (e.g., 400-500°C) and pressures (e.g., 150-300 bar) over a catalyst to synthesize ammonia (NH3);

 Renewables-based ammonia – Ammonia that is produced by the Haber-Bosch-Process based on hydrogen, which is produced by electrolysis of water and nitrogen produced by air separation using electricity that fulfils the conditions as defined by this methodology (see also Appendix 1);